Hello, and welcome to our guide on nursing technology.

-This easy to use and access systems can also help nurses prioritize their time and their tasks in real-time, on the fly.
+These easy-to-use and access systems can also help nurses prioritize their time and their tasks in real-time, on the fly.

-The practice of making rounds is also made less time-consuming, as patient monitoring systems can be equipped with alerts and notifications communicated to both the nurse and the patient.
+Making rounds is also made less time-consuming, as patient monitoring systems can be equipped with alerts and notifications communicated to both the nurse and the patient.

 The transparency and availability of the information will help nurses determine their next course of action.

-Point-of-care systems and testing involve using portable testing devices at the point of care – in the case of hospitals, it’s right by the patient’s bedside.
+Point-of-care systems and testing involve using portable testing devices at the point of care – in the case of hospitals, and it’s right by the patient’s bedside.

 Instead of transporting the patient to another wing or level of the hospital, special point-of-care testing will bring the test to the patient.

-Traditional systems also involved collecting specimens in one laboratory, while sending away the samples to another laboratory, thus lengthening the process and making it logistically difficult for all parties involved.
+Traditional systems also involved collecting specimens in one laboratory while sending away the samples to another laboratory, thus lengthening the process and making it logistically difficult for all parties involved.